axiom-crypto/axiom-docs/docs/community/plugins/vscode.md

 # Axiom VSCode Extension

+This extension, built by [Standard Crypto](https://standardcrypto.vc), provides tools to manage compilation, proving, and query construction from an Axiom circuit in VSCode.
+You can view the source code on [Github](https://github.com/standard-crypto/axiom-vscode).

 ## Installation

-Find the `Axiom Crypto` extension and install it.
+Install the `Axiom Crypto` extension from [VisualStudio marketplace](https://marketplace.visualstudio.com/items?itemName=standard-crypto.axiom-crypto) within VSCode.

 ## Extension Settings